Discover Bergen on Foot and Boat

 Stop 5: Festplassen

 Next, the tour moves to Festplassen, a lively square often filled with festivals and community events.
-It’s open, inviting, and perfect for observing Bergen’s social scene.
+It’s open, inviting, and great for observing Bergen’s social scene.
 With just 10 minutes here, you’ll get a glimpse of how locals gather, with probably some views of the octagonal tank and bird life.

 Stop 6: Torgallmenningen